frutti93/nix-podman-stacks/README.md

 If the exposed options are not enough, you can always refer to the container definition directly by using the `tarow.podman.stacks.<stackname>.containers.<containername>` options.

 Refer to the [examples](https://github.com/Tarow/nix-podman-stacks/tree/main/examples) to see different use cases of setting and overriding options.

+## 💡 Missing a Stack / Option / Integration ?

+Is your favorite self-hosted app not included yet?
+Or would you like to see additional options or integrations?
+I'm always looking to expand the collection!
+Feel free to [open an issue](https://github.com/Tarow/nix-podman-stacks/issues) or contribute directly with a [pull request](https://github.com/Tarow/nix-podman-stacks/pulls).